educifuentes/spendee-dashboard/README.md

 # Spendee Expense Dashboard

-A Streamlit BI dashboard for visualizing personal expenses exported from the Spendee app.
+A Streamlit BI dashboard for visualizing personal expenses from a Supabase PostgreSQL database.

 ## Setup